apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Look up for the dazzling Eta Aquariid meteor shower Sunday and Monday**
+**Canelo Alvarez decisions Jaime Munguia in title defense**

-You can read more about it [here](https://www.ksl.com/article/51001882/look-up-for-the-dazzling-eta-aquariid-meteor-shower-sunday-and-monday).
+You can read more about it [here](https://www.espn.com/boxing/story/_/id/40085592/canelo-alvarez-too-much-jaime-munguia-title-defense).

 ## Requirements
 - Python 3.8